Temporal Action Segmentation: An Analysis of Modern Techniques

 Action sets are a unique set of the actions in a given video; they are a weaker form of supervision than action transcripts because they lack the action ordering and the frequency, \ie how often an action occurs within an action.
 Such labels often appear as meta-tags on video-sharing platforms.

 Richard~\etal~\cite{richard2018action} are the first to propose a weak segmentation model based on action sets.
 Building upon~\cite{richard2016temporal}, their framework leverages a context, length and action model to find the sequence of actions that maximizes the overall likelihood for a given video, which can be solved via Viterbi.
 To limit the search space, this framework generates candidate transcripts using a context-free grammar; the problem is effectively transformed into the action transcript setting with multiple transcripts.
 However, it should be noted that candidate transcripts may not fully cover all possible action sequences, limiting segmentation accuracy.
 SCT~\cite{fayyaz2020sct} learns a segmentation network directly from the action sets using a set prediction loss.
 Their model initially segments videos into regions, followed by action probabilities and temporal lengths estimation using one branch.
 A second branch generates frame-wise action predictions; the two branches are linked with a consistency loss between frame-wise and region predictions.

-SCV~\cite{li2020set} uses a set-constrained Viterbi algorithm to generate accurate pseudo ground truths and an n-pair loss to minimize the distance between pairs of training videos sharing action classes in their respective action sets.
-To ensure that all the set actions are included in the frame-wise pseudo-ground truth, SCV adds a greedy post-processing to assign the missing action label to the segments such that the assignment's posterior probability is minimally decreased.
-Building on SCV, ACV~\cite{li2021anchor} improves this work by removing the need for post-processing via a differentiable approximation which allows end-to-end training.
-It constructs an anchor-constrained graph and estimates anchor segments to constrain the set of valid candidate sequences.
+SCV~\cite{li2020set} uses a set-constrained Viterbi to generate pseudo ground truths and an $n$-pair loss to minimize the cosine distance between pairs of training videos sharing action classes in their respective action sets.
+To ensure that all actions in the set are considered in the frame-wise pseudo-ground truth, SCV adds a greedy post-processing to assign the missing action label to the segments such that the assignment's posterior probability is minimally decreased.
+Building on SCV, ACV~\cite{li2021anchor} introduces a differentiable approximation for end-to-end training and removes the need for post-processing.

 POC~\cite{lu2022set} highlights that in multiple videos, action pairs tend to demonstrate a consistent temporal order.
 To leverage this insight, POC introduces a pairwise order consistency loss that penalizes disagreements in ordering between the extracted templates and the segmentation model outputs.